xwiki-contrib/oidc/README.md

-# identity-provider
+# oidc
-Make XWiki an identity provider that can be reused by any application
+Various tools to manupulate OpenId Connect protocol in XWiki